ibm-functions/composer/README.md

 ```
 npm install -g openwhisk-composer
 ```
-We recommend to install the package globally (with `-g` option) if you intend to use the `compose` and `deploy` commands to compile and deploy compositions.
+We recommend installing the package globally (with `-g` option) if you intend to use the `compose` and `deploy` commands to compile and deploy compositions.

 ## Defining a composition

-A composition is typically defined by means of a Javascript expression as illustrated in [samples/demo.js](samples/demo.js):
+A composition is typically defined by means of a JavaScript expression as illustrated in [samples/demo.js](samples/demo.js):
 ```javascript
 const composer = require('openwhisk-composer')